How to translate Hestia theme using TranslatePress?

 Contact section

-The homepage is probably not the only page you have on your site.
-This is a good moment to go through every sub-page and translate them as well.
+The homepage is probably not the only page on your site.
+This is a good time to go through every subpage and translate them as well.

 For those you do need, go through them one by one and translate them the same way you translated the homepage.